albertchen1/UniqueEmails/README.md

    Download/clone the Github repo on your local environment.
    Start the server by running node client.js in your terminal.
    Assign the emails variable to the emails as a string separated by commas in the request.js file.
-   Send the request by running node request.js in another terminal
+   Send the request by running node request.js in another terminal.

    You can also test this on your local browser by sending a request in the format specified in the request.js file
    Example: